-Three types of voice equipment connect to the terminal:
+Two types of voice equipment connect to the terminal:

-Standard analog phone or G3 fax machine: The terminal has two phone connectors for connecting standard analog phones or fax machines.
+Standard analog phone or G3 fax machine: The terminal has one phone connector for connecting a standard analog phone or fax machine.

-IP handset: The terminal has four LAN connectors with Power over Ethernet for connecting IP handsets or other IP equipment.
+IP handset: The terminal has two LAN connectors with Power over Ethernet for connecting IP handsets or other IP equipment.
 For details on the features and functions of the IP Handset, refer to the user manual for the handset.